q-viper/q-viper.github.io/_posts/2020-08-11-drawing-simple-geometrical-shapes-on-python-using-numpy-and-visualize-it-with-matplotlib.md

 ## Circle
 Everyone knows what is circle but only few cares how did it originated?
 Thanks to Euclid and his contribution to the modern Mathematics.
 Circle on simple term can be thought of as a shape where infinite points are present and the distance between two consecutive two points is infinitesimally small.
 The Computer Graphics doesn't cares about that what it needs is a number.
 So if we zoom the shapes we start to see the pixels crystal clear.
-Here i will be using a simple concept of drawing a circle.
+Here I will be using a simple concept of drawing a circle.
 I will be using the concept of polar form.
-If i have to write it on steps then:-
+If I have to write it on steps then:-
 * Read an input image, get a radius for circle, get a center point, get a border, get a smoothness value and get a color value for it.
 * Prepare smoothness * 360 angles for circle (of course 0 to 360).
 * For each angle: